TSFBCE24RhythmHeaveners/Pasture-Pals/README.md

 #### *This data pack will only function on snapshot 25w05a and onwards.
 Snapshot versions are experimental!
 You risk data loss if you decide to upgrade your survival world to 25w05a or 25w06a.*

-Pasture Pals adds **10 new Cow variants, 8 new Pig & Chicken variants, and a new Wolf variant** which spawn naturally in the overworld!
+Mob Variants adds **10 new Cow variants, 8 new Pig & Chicken variants, and a new Wolf variant** which spawn naturally in the overworld!
 If farming is boring and you need something to do, it's time to get out there and collect each and every variant!

 ## 📌 Features
 - **🐄 10 new Cow variants:** Albino, Ashen, Cookie, Cream, Dairy, Moobloom, Moolip, Pinto, Sunset, Umbra, and Wooly